SammriddhGupta/chat-pdf/README.md

 ### Tech Stack
 The app is built using the following libraries and APIs:
 - Streamlit: For creating the web interface.
+- LangChain: a framework for developing applications powered by language models.
 - OpenAI's GPT API: To enable natural language interaction with the PDFs.
     - gpt-3.5-turbo for chat.
     - text-embedding-ada-002 for embeddings.
-- LangChain: a framework for developing applications powered by language models.
+- Hugging Face open source models:
+    - hkunlp/instructor-xl for embeddings.
+    - used google/flan-t5-xxl for chat.
 - PyPDF2: For extracting text from PDF documents.
 Other custom libraries for text processing and conversation management.